Břehová 7, 11519 Prague

 Serre-Swan Theorem for Graded Vector Bundles

-Winter School Geometry and Physics, Srní, Czech Republic
+Winter School Geometry and Physics, Srní, Czech Republic18 January 2024

 Abstract: In ordinary geometry, Serre-Swan theorem relates a geometrical definition of vector bundles to finitely generated projective modules.
 This fundamental result allows one to work with vector bundles in an entirely algebraic way.